texas-robocamp/texas-robocamp.github.io/virtual/programming/decisions.md

 double newBalance = accountBalance - request;

 if (newBalance <= 0){
-  accountBalance = newBalance; // Don't withdraw anything, because the balance would be invalid }
+ return; // Don't withdraw anything, because the balance would be invalid }
 else{
   accountBalance = newBalance; // Update the balance